Why am I cramping after ovulation? What does it mean? Am I pregnant if I get mild pain a few days to a week after ovulating?

 - On the 7th day after ovulation, the cramps would be those of the implantation process coming to an end.

 The implantation process is signified with mild pain and some bleeding since the fertilized egg often burrows into the wall of the uterus.

 The 8th day after ovulation would be a sure way of confirming if you are pregnant or not.
 The cramps you feel on this day will still be that from implantation.
-While the normal period for the egg to implant itself on the walls of the uterus are between the 6th and the 7th day after ovulation, some women can experience the implantation up to the 10th day after ovulation.
+While the normal period for the egg to implant itself on the walls of the uterus are between the 6th and the 7th day afterwards, some women can experience the implantation up to the 10th day closer to menstruation.

 Unless you take a pregnancy test to confirm the pregnancy, other signs of a pregnancy felt on the 8th day after ovulation include:

 Even with several of these signs, only a correctly-done pregnancy test will verify the existence of an embryo in your womb.

 Cramps on the 9th day can send an even stronger message on the possibility of being pregnant.
 Besides the fact that you will be near your next period and the suspicion of an early period is high, it could be the various processes occurring inside your body as a result of the pregnancy.